How to manage an overdrawn credit card by consolidating your debt with a balance transfer.

 - Settling the overlimit amount.
 Some credit providers consider a card to be in default once you’ve exceeded your credit limit, and may restrict its facilities until you have paid the amount to return it to within its limit.
 On the other side of things, this will also likely cause your balance transfer application to be denied because the account you are trying to transfer a balance from is “not in good order”.
 While some card providers do not explicitly state this, it is advisable that you pay your account down to within its credit limit before applying for a balance transfer.

 - Balance transfer fees.
-Similarly, this cost (which is typically 1-3% of your balance transfer amount) should be factored into your calculations.
+This cost, which is typically 1-3% of your balance transfer amount, should be factored into your calculations.
 The balance transfer would not be worthwhile if you had to pay a high annual fee and balance transfer fee for it, in which case you might be better off sticking to your current card and paying it off.
+However, there are plenty of cards that do not charge a balance transfer fee.

 - Credit rating.
 Most credit providers will require that your credit rating be very good or excellent before approving your balance transfer application.
 If your credit rating is not in a good state at this point, it may be advisable that you defer any credit card applications because they could further hurt your credit score.